 Nutritional information for the peanut butter oat balls

-The bites are low-calorie and gluten-free (check your label to make sure no cross-contamination), and they make a perfect snack or light dessert.
+The bites are low-calorie and gluten-free (check your label to make sure the oats have no cross-contamination), and they make a perfect snack or light dessert.

 What makes energy bites such a great snack?